surajnatekar/coffee-shop-analysis-dashboard/README.md

 - Data Cleaning

 ## Usage
-To use the Excel dashboard, open the `coffee_shop_dashboard.xlsx` file in Microsoft Excel.
+To use the Excel dashboard, open the `Cofee_Shop_project_Dashboard.xlsx` file in Microsoft Excel.
 Ensure to enable macros for full functionality.

 ## Contact
 For any inquiries, please contact - surunatekar@gmail.com.